Category Archives: Intentions

 One person got quite heated about it, declaring that it was impossible to market in her industry for a variety of reasons.
 Now true, that particular industry has more hurdles than most, but as I pointed out to this person, some of the largest companies in that field do have a blogging and social media presence.
 She immediately proceeded to tell me what it would work for them but not for her.
 She was so busy defending her position that nothing was possible that she could not hear anything I said.

 In the other case, outdated assumptions severely limited the person’s options.
 She was an accountant who wanted to create a package of services/educational products related to estate planning but outside of actual accounting.
 She came to me to ask how to get people to attend the events she planned to hold.
 When I started to suggest traditional and new media ways to promote the new package, she told me quite heatedly that accountants don’t advertise, can’t advertise, not by law but by convention.
 Funny, I heard that line of thinking from physicians 25 years ago, and now physician advertising (tasteful, understated but still promotional) is quite common.
+And also, there are resources available specifically tailored for accountants for dentists.
 I’ve also seen similar low-key but effective promotion for accountants.
 And I pointed out that the new package was not accounting.
 No matter–her mind was made up.

 What happened?
 In both cases, some desire compelled these two people to seek me out for advice.
 They knew my line of work, so it should have come as no surprise that I suggested ways to market.
 Yet the windmills of their minds–outdated ideas, critical voices, fears and doubts, were too strong.
 They were trapped going round and round with old, limiting ideas and fears, unwilling to even consider a new way to approach the situation.
 They missed the chance to move forward.